Muskellunge

 The muskellunge (Esox masquinongy), often shortened to muskie, musky, ski, or lunge, is a species of large freshwater predatory fish native to North America.
 It is the largest member of the pike family, Esocidae.

-Origin of name
+Etymology

-The name "muskellunge" originates from the Ojibwe words maashkinoozhe meaning "great fish", mji-gnoozhe, maskinoše, or mashkinonge, meaning "bad pike", "big pike", or "ugly pike" respectively.
+The name "muskellunge" originates from the Ojibwe word maashkinoozhe, meaning "ugly pike".
 The Algonquin word maskinunga is borrowed into the Canadian French words masquinongé or maskinongé.
 In English, before settling on the common name "muskellunge", there were at least 94 common names applied to this species, including but not limited to: muskelunge, muscallonge, muskallonge, milliganong, maskinonge, maskalonge, mascalonge, maskalung, muskinunge and masquenongez.